peebles/dynamodb-import/README.md

 ```

 Pass it one argument, the name of the table you are importing.
 This table name will be the Kafka topic name.
-10 partitions are created, meaning you can run UP TO 10 instances of the "writer" we'll disucess in a minute.
+10 partitions are created, meaning you can run UP TO 10 instances of the "writer" we'll discuss in a minute.

 ### Edit the docker-compose.yml file.